harness/developer-hub/docs/chaos-engineering/chaos-faults/cloud-foundry/pcf-components-and-arch.md

 ## Chaos components deployment modes

-Harness supports two deployment modes in the PCF environment for the chaos components mentioned earlier.
+Harness supports two deployment modes in the CF environment for the chaos components mentioned earlier.
 It is designed to support different networking configurations (or constraints) within enterprises.

 ### Run LCI in Diego cells hosting the app instances